lucashfreitas/blog-lucasfsantos/content/posts/2019-08-08-6-tips-to-become-a-better-software-developer.md

 I often see people complaining about being **always tired.**  As a software developer I know sometimes we want to do a lot of things, study and learn, then we stay up until late and wake up early in the morning, etc.I already had dreams with code and solution for some bugs, it was at same time exciting and scary.

-I have defined a rule for myself: **one of the most precious things in my life is my health** and without it I will not accomplish my goals, build my ideas, learn new things, etc.
+I have defined a rule for myself: **one of the most precious things in my life is my health** and without it I will not accomplish my goals, build my ideas, learn new things, etc. It's not easy to change habits, but the first step is look to yourself and identify if you need to change something to improve your life quality.
-Is not easy to change habits, but the first step is look to yourself and identify if you need to change something to improve your life quality.

 If you are one of those persons _who is tired of being tired_, why not have a look at what might be causing this?
 It's not easy, you can start with small steps to improve your life quality as exercise, have enough sleep, eat healthy food, etc. There is a lot of available content, books, etc that can help you with this task.

 Time flies, so take care of your self now and remember that health is one of the most important things that you have in your life, so don't waste it.

 2. ## Keep yourself updated